-Allowing blood donations from gay, bisexual and trans* men
+Allowing blood donations from gay, bisexual and trans* people

 WHAT IS THE ISSUE?

-Even today, gay, bisexual and trans* men are de facto not allowed to donate blood in Germany.
+Even today, gay, bisexual men and trans* people are de facto not allowed to donate blood in Germany.
 The requirements of the German Medical Association’s “Guidelines on Hemotherapy” state that “individuals whose sexual behaviour carries a significantly increased risk for the transmission of severe blood-borne infectious diseases such as HBV, HCV or HIV compared to the general population” may not donate blood for twelve months.

 This includes “heterosexual individuals with sexual risk behaviours such as sexual intercourse with frequently changing partners, individuals who offer sexual intercourse for money or other benefits (such as drugs) (male and female sex workers), men who have sexual intercourse with men (MSM) and transsexual individuals with sexual risk behaviours.”

-While heterosexual individuals are only required to defer their blood donations for one year if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies if they have sexual intercourse with more than one partner.
+While heterosexual individuals are only required to defer their blood donations for one year if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* people (who are legally – still – considered men and to be having sex with men) applies if they have sexual intercourse with more than one partner.
 Only with proof of a monogamous relationship can this deferral be avoided.

 WHY IS THAT IMPORTANT TO US?